open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 - `numeric_attribute`: Sample based on number attributes
 - `string_attribute`: Sample based on string attributes
 - `rate_limiting`: Sample based on rate
+- `composite`: Sample based on a combination of above samplers, with ordering and rate allocation per sampler

 The following configuration options can also be modified:
 - `decision_wait` (default = 30s): Wait time since the first span of a trace before making a sampling decision